eigerco/polka-storage/docs/src/storagext-cli/market.md

 ## `withdraw-balance`

-The `withdraw-balance` withdraws balance from a market account.
+The `withdraw-balance` withdraws balance from the market account of the extrinsic signer.
 Like [`add-balance`](#add-balance), `withdraw-balance` takes a single `AMOUNT` argument;
 note that _only `free` balance can be withdrawn_.
 Likewise, withdrawal of a balance amount lesser than or equal to the `free` amount and greater than 0 (\\({free} \ge {amount} \gt 0\\)).